AxelBrinck/Universal-BZip-Tool/readme.md

 ### Description

-This is a standalone command line tool and a NuGet package for a very specific usage: inflating or deflating any bzip stream.
+This is a standalone command-line tool and a NuGet package for a very specific usage: inflating or deflating any bzip stream.

 If you used the bzip compressor bundled in a Node.js environment, the resulting stream will be prefixed by a header, and the compression tool from .NET will not be able to read it.
 Microsoft stated that there will not be a fix for this anytime soon.

 If there is a header in a deflated bzip stream, this header will occupy the first two bytes, then the actual compressed stream will start.

-So this project provides the ability to perform the following thing: By seeking to the start of the third byte we avoid the header and Microsoft compression tool will be able to read it.
+So this project provides the ability to perform the following thing: By seeking the start of the third byte we avoid the header and the Microsoft compression tool will be able to read it.

 To gain compatibility with the two types of compressed streams (but sharing the same algorithm, bzip).
-We will use a try catch, trying to inflate the unmodified stream, and if it is not successful jumping to the first two bytes.
+We will use a try-catch, trying to inflate the unmodified stream, and if it is not successful jumping to the first two bytes.

 ## How to use